xmusphlkg/CNIDS/Report/history/2023 September/Monkey pox.md

 ## Highlights

-- As of September 2023, mainland China has reported 80 confirmed cases of Monkeypox with no associated fatalities. <br/>
+- As of September 2023, Chinese mainland has reported 80 confirmed cases of Monkeypox with no associated fatalities. <br/>
 - This data indicates that while the virus is present and leading to infections, the current outbreak appears to be contained without mortality, suggesting effective management of severe cases. <br/>
 - The health authorities may have implemented efficient diagnostic, isolation, and care procedures to mitigate the spread and impact of the disease, given the low case number and absence of deaths. <br/>
 - Ongoing surveillance, public health measures, and possible vaccination campaigns should be observed for insights into China's strategies to maintain control over Monkeypox outbreaks. <br/>